Best Solar Companies in Colorado

 Jump to insight

-What to look for in a solar company in Colorado
+How to choose a solar company in Colorado

 In our experience, the best solar energy companies have a few things in common: great reviews, transparent contracts, reliable equipment and comprehensive warranties.
-Look for companies with plenty of experience installing solar panels in Colorado.
-It makes it easier to navigate regulations, permits and available financial incentives.
+Look for companies with plenty of experience installing solar panels in Colorado (it makes it easier to navigate regulations, permits and available financial incentives).
+We also suggest hiring NABCEP-certified installers.

 • Read reviews: Research the company's track record and read reviews.
 Look out for red flags: Complaints about misleading sales tactics, equipment failures, billing issues and lack of communication are common themes in negative solar company reviews.